Chapter 4 Nonlinear Dynamics in One Dimension

 Here, \(r\) is the intrinsic growth rate and \(K\) is the carrying capacity—the maximum population the environment can sustain.

-This single equation, despite its innocent appearance, exhibits behavior impossible in linear systems.
+This innocent-looking equation exhibits behavior impossible in linear systems.
 When \(N\) is small compared to \(K\), the term \((1 - N/K) \approx 1\), and we recover exponential growth.
 But as \(N\) approaches \(K\), growth slows to zero.

-Unlike our previous separable equations, the logistic equation reveals something profound about equilibrium.
+Unlike our previous equations, the logistic equation reveals something profound about equilibrium.
 Where do populations settle?
 What happens if we disturb them?
-These questions lead us to the concept of fixed points and stability.
+These questions lead us to fixed points and stability.

 4.2 Finding the Balance Points